Job outlooks for Managers in health care

 • Due to the seasonal nature of this occupation, employment opportunities tend to be more favourable during the summer months.

-Here are some key facts about Managers in health care in the Thompson - Okanagan region:
+Here are some key facts about managers in health care in the Thompson - Okanagan region:

 • Approximately 640 people worked in this occupation in May 2021.